thedougco/responsive.ly/_posts/2013-04-2-session-notes-for_aaron_walters_the_real_me.md

 Disconnect between midwestern, rolling-fields image they are presenting and the actions they took.

 **Dishonest design**
-A lot of smart designers worked on these brands to create something dishonest.
+The point here is that a lot of smart designers worked on these brands to create something *dishonest.*

 [Dieter Ramms](http://en.wikipedia.org/wiki/Dieter_Rams) came up with a list of tenets, and one of them was
 > “Good design is honest.
 It does not attempt to manipulate consumers with promises that cannot be kept.”

-Example of an honest brand:
 [Simple](https://simple.com/) is an example of an honest brand.
 They basically work on improving the experience for a customer.

 Ways they do this:
 - They don't charge overdraft fees.
 - Pass phrases, a more human version of passwords.
 They solved a security and a usability problem.
 - Safe-to-spend: they have a number that you can spend based on your current balance and outstanding charges.
-- Map of all transactions right next to inline help.
+- Map of all transactions with help in direct proximity.

+**Kindnesses translate into trust**
-All of these finishes are small but they are small kindnesses.
-Did they have to use design to solve this?
+All of these finishes are small… *but they are small kindnesses.* Did they have to use design to solve this?
 No, but it adds up.

 Kindnesses translate into trust.

+**Raleigh Denim as an example of craft**
 >Make better things in a better way
 >--Raleigh Denim

 Raleigh Denim uses old machines to manufacture products.
 They choose old machines.
 They don’t hire cheap labor. when they make jeans, they hand stamp them.
 They make 200 jeans every couple of weeks.
 The founders sign the inside of the jeans.
 They’ve made something better in a better way.

 In an age of access where you can get anything, what we really prize is something that is handmade, unique, just for us, special.

-Example:
+**Other examples of craft:**
 [Dropbox](https://www.dropbox.com/mobile) – the detail put into the illustration, the custom drop shadows below the illustrations, the demonstration of craft… suggests quality behind the service.

 Compare Dropbox to [Box](https://www.box.com/).
 Box is a good service.
 It doesn’t communicate the same thing.
 It doesn’t feel unique.

 This is a comparison between good and great.
 When we live in a world of access, you have to be great.

-**Human presence**
+**Craft as a demonstration of human presence**
 The difference with Dropbox is there is a demonstration of human presence.
 That presence is called *personality.*

 The interesting thing about personality is Steven Pinkster